-Parastatal Mission Activities Recent programming issues National Poverty Eradication Programme (NAPEP) 2001- present Poverty eradication Training for youth in vocational trades, providing microcredit programmes and conditional cash transfers (CCT), distribution of goods and equipment (e.g. scooter taxis) N2.8bn was released via NAPEP to House of Assembly members to benefit unemployed youth NAPEP will track results of CCT programmes undertaken as part of YESSO (discussed further below)
+Parastatal Mission Activities Recent programming issues National Poverty Eradication Programme (NAPEP) 2001- present Poverty eradication Training for youth in vocational trades, providing micro- credit programmes and conditional cash transfers (CCT), distribution of goods and equipment (e.g. scooter taxis) N2.8bn was released via NAPEP to House of Assembly members to benefit unemployed youth 57 NAPEP will track results of CCT programmes undertaken as part of YESSO (discussed further below)

-Projects will be implemented by the Ministry of Special Duties: 'FG releases N2.8bn - Constituency Projects to Reduce Poverty', Daily Times, 17 July 2013.
+57 Projects will be implemented by the Ministry of Special Duties: 'FG releases N2.8bn - Constituency Projects to Reduce Poverty', Daily Times, 17 July 2013.
 In the recent report produced by the Presidential Committee on the Rationalisation and Restructuring of Federal Government Parastatals, Commissions, led by ex-Head of the Civil Service of the Federation, Steven Oronsaye, NAPEP was among 52 other parastatals found to have undue overlaps with other MDAs.
 Specifically the report recommended its merging with NDE.

-Parastatal Mission Activities Recent programming issues National Directorate of Employment (NDE) 1987-present Combatting mass unemployment Programmes and training (e.g. National Open Apprenticeship Scheme, Start Your Own Business, Rural Agricultural Development Training) Contribution to related policy developments Maintain data bank on employment and vacancies for use by job seekers Current budget significantly reduced and capacity to monitor limited but involvement in new youth unemployment initiatives, suggests revitalisation National Youth Service Corps (NYSC) 1973-present Encouragement and development of common ties among youth and promotion of national unity NYSC Service Year - graduates complete modules, and undertake community service and work placements Participation by all graduates of universities and polytechnics is mandatory The NYSC was founded as a response to civil conflict in Nigeria.
-Renewed insecurity in Nigeria suggests the need for revitalisation of its activity in response, although no evidence of a re-positioning emerged from this research Small and Medium Enterprise Development Agency Nigeria (SMEDAN) 2003-present As the apex institution for all matters related to development of MSMEs, to establish a structured and efficient MSME sector Articulate policy for growth and development Link SMEs to internal and external sources of financial Provide technical and technological support Implementing agency for 2013 MSME policy as above the state of the s To support entrepreneurship Training for young people, mainly high school leavers and graduates in entrepreneurship New EDCs opened -- ----------------------------- --- -----------------
+Parastatal Mission Activities Recent programming issues National Directorate of Employment (NDE) 1987-present Combatting mass unemployment Programmes and training (e.g. National Open Apprenticeship Scheme, Start Your Own Business, Rural Agricultural Development Training) Contribution to related policy developments Maintain data bank on employment and vacancies for use by job seekers Current budget significantly reduced and capacity to monitor limited but involvement in new youth unemployment initiatives, suggests revitalisation National Youth Service Corps (NYSC) 1973-present Service Corps (NYSC) and development Year - graduat of common ties complete mode among youth and undertake The NYSC was founded as a response to civil conflict in Nigeria.
+Renewed insecurity in Nigeria suggests the need for revitalisation of its activity in response, although no evidence of a re-positioning emerged from this research Small and MediumAs the apex institution for all matters related to development of MSMEs, to establish a structured and efficient MSME sector Articulate policy for growth and development Link SMEs to internal and external sources of financial Provide technical and technological support Implementing agency for 2013 MSME policy as above

+Entrepreneurship Development Centres (EDCs), overseen by Central Bank of Nigeria 2008-Present To support entrepreneurship Training for young people, mainly high school leavers and graduates in entrepreneurship New EDCs opened --- -------------------------------- -- -----------------